-A brilliant shaft aroused the sleeping void, and like a searchlight, it illuminated an ancient battle scene.
-Armed with the wisdom of the eternal will, God crushed the head of the watery dragon Chaos and pierced the spirit of the raging flood.
+A blinding shaft of light aroused the sleeping void and illuminated the ancient battle scene.
+Armed with the wisdom of an eternal will, God crushed the head of the watery dragon Chaos, and with his sword, pierced the spirit of the raging flood.

-From out of the storm, a bright, blue curtain appeared and shrouded the earth-in-flux like a dome, its four corners meeting to create the axes of a cross.
-This airy sphere separated the waters of the chaotic underworld from the secret courts of the heavens above.
+From out of the storm, a blue curtain appeared and shrouded the earth-in-flux like a dome, its four corners meeting to create the axes of a cross.
+This bright and airy sphere separated the waters of the chaotic underworld from the secret courts of the heavens above.

-Lands formed where God etched boundaries into the waterways, and a lush garden sprung in vibrant color from the banks of a crystalline river.
-Thick vegetation blanketed the dry land in every direction, and two large trees flanked the tributary.
-They tangled into an arch at their crown, forming a bridge over the flowing water.
-These were the Life Tree and the Knowledge Tree, and they dwarfed all other plants.
+God etched boundaries into the waterways, creating dry land, and a lush garden sprung in vibrant color from the banks of a crystalline river.
+Thick vegetation blanketed the ground in every direction, and two large trees, the Life Tree and the Knowledge Tree, flanked the tributary.
+Their outstretched boughs entangled to form a canopy over the flowing water, dwarfing all the other plants.

-He created sea creatures, land creatures, sky creatures, engineering each to multiply by instinct across the land and sea.
-Insects hummed, mammals groaned, and an assembly of new life vibrated a symphony of praise into the far and outer reaches of space.
+He created sea creatures, land creatures, and sky creatures, engineering each to multiply by instinct across the land and sea.
+Insects hummed, mammals groaned, and an assembly of new life vibrated a symphony of praise into the outer reaches of space.

-Then God made a strange creature like Himself and placed him in the middle of the garden beneath the crosshatched shadows of the high trees.
+Then God made a strange creature like himself and placed him in the middle of the garden beneath the crosshatched shadows of the tree limbs above.
 Like the animals before him, Adam rose mightily from the mist-moistened clay.
-But unlike other creatures he was given a spirit, animated by the very breath of God.
+But unlike other creatures, he was given a spirit, animated by the very breath of God.

 “This is very good.”

-God gave His supreme achievement dominion over the hierarchical realms of the new world.
-Adam named every species, cataloged the stars, tilled the land, and established order.
+God gave His supreme achievement dominion over every realm.
+Adam named species, cataloged stars, and established order.
 He had full run of the place, but something was amiss.

-Upon waking, the son of God looked upon his equal with immense pleasure.
+Upon waking, the son of God looked upon his new partner with immense pleasure.

 Inspiration: Genesis 1-2, Psalm 74:12-17, Isaiah 51:9-10